 There are a few basic steps to implementing online onboarding at your company.
 Even if you already have a manual onboarding process you think might translate well online, I suggest going through these steps to avoid leaving your new employees with a patchwork onboarding, or missing information or resources.

 First, it’s important to establish the primary goal of your onboarding process.

 For example, do you want new hires to learn only the essential information about the company and their responsibilities?
-Or do you want to take this opportunity to upskill the employee for their particular role?
+Or do you want to take this opportunity to upskill an employee for their particular role?

-2. Map the employee onboarding journey
+2. Map your employee onboarding journey